I quickly discovered that Split is not exactly a hidden gem when I stopped there on an Adriatic Sea cruise.

 Diocletian’s Palace is the jewel in Spilt’s crown.
-Built by the eponymous Roman Emperor in the 4th Century, this is now a seductive tangle of churches, chapels and houses that form the city’s old town.
+Built by the eponymous Roman Emperor in the 4th Century, this is now the seductive tangle of churches, chapels and houses that form the city’s old town.

 But how can you avoid these crippling crowds?
 To help you get off the beaten path in Split, here are some quiet corners of the city and hidden gems to explore.